-Most of our members are solopreneurs / bloggers with personal brand, and we believe the best way to be the face of your brand is to literally use pictures of YOUR face.
-That’s one of the reasons we don’t include stock images with faces in the Styled Stock Society, but this also makes it for more relatable Pinterest images.
+Most of our members are solopreneurs/bloggers with a personal brand, and we believe the best way to be the face of your brand is to literally use pictures of YOUR face.
+That's one of the reasons we don't always include stock images with faces in the Styled Stock Society.
+It also makes the photos for more relatable Pinterest images.

 Images with Color

-While black and white images might be more your style, images with color (not not oversaturated color!) are more likely to be pinned (source).
-If you’re not sure which colors to use, your brand colors are the obvious choice, though some studies show that warmer toned images are more likely to be pinned than cooler toned images.
+While black and white images might be more your style, images with color (not oversaturated color!) are more likely to be pinned (source).
+If you're not sure which colors to use, your brand colors are the obvious choice, though some studies show that warmer toned images are more likely to be pinned than cooler-toned images.